woland7/jenkins-etcdopenshift-sharedlibrary/README.md

 # jenkins-etcdwatcher-sharedlibrary

-This is the shared library to use the etcdwatcher primitive in Jenkins.
+This is the shared library to use synchronizer in Jenkins.

-The etcdwatcher primitive is retrievable at https://github.com/woland7/etcdwatcher-openshift
+Synchronizer is available at https://github.com/woland7/synchronizer